-THE VILLAGE
+THE ORGANIZATION OF VILLAGE ADMINISTRATION

-My Thuan is located 28 kilometers south of Vinh Long City, Vinh Long Province, and 3 kilometers from the ferry crossing which separates Vinh Long and Phong Dinh (Cantho) Provinces.
-My Thuan has the largest area and population in Binh Minh District.
+The Village: My Thuan is located 28 kilometers south of Vinh Long City and 3 kilometers from the ferry crossing which separates Vinh Long and Phong Dinh (Cantho) provinces.
+My Thuan is the largest village in area and population in Binh Minh District.
 It occupies an area of 5,196 hectares and has a population of between 15,000 and 17,000 people.
-My Thuan, one of three villages in An Truong Canton, is divided into ten hamlets and one ho or market center (see Map 1).
+My Thuan, one of three villages in An Truong Canton, is divided into ten hamlets and one ho or market center (See Map 1).

-The market center (Ho Cho) differs from the other hamlets of My Thuan in that its 5,000 people, crowded into a tightly agglomerated settlement, are engaged not in agriculture but in various crafts and marketing activities.
+The market center (Ho Cho)differs from the other hamlets of My Thuan in that its 5,000 people, crowded into a tightly agglomerated settlement, are engaged not in agriculture, but in various crafts and marketing activities.
 Ho Cho is situated on the busy Vinh Long-Cantho highway, which is bustling with military, bus, and auto traffic.
-The center contains the district and village offices, the market buildings, the theater, the jewelry and clothing stores, and the restaurants, all of which are in contrast to the quiet, sleepy hamlets located along the streams and canals.
-The footpaths through the hamlets are shaded by banana and coconut trees growing in gardens surrounding the widely-separated, thatch-roofed huts.
-Most of the hamlet people are rice producers, although garden fruits and vegetables, as well as fish from the numerous waterways, provide an important source of food and income.
+The center contains the district and village offices, the market buildings, the theater, jewelry and clothing stores, and restaurants, all of which are in contrast to the quiet, sleepy hamlets located along the streams and canals.
+The footpaths through the hamlets are shaded by banana and coconut trees growing in gardens surrounding the widely-separated thatch-roofed huts.
+Most of the hamlet people are rice producers, although garden fruits and vegetables, as well as fish from the numerous waterways provide an important source of food and income.